kammitama5/kammitama5.github.io/_posts/2021-5-1-Saturday-May-1st.md

 - As a PhD student or any kind of junior, the bridge to coming out on the other side as faculty means that you, as one of my mentors says, "go from being a student, to a colleague".
 So there is something between getting from A to B that has to transition or lead to that.
 - I've thought about this, also, in the context of the way seniors perceive junior engineers, and how they often are frustrated that they aren't taking initiative, while laying out a route or plan that does not take this into consideration.
+If I need to get your approval for everything, then my growth with respect to this will be stagnated to some extent.
 - In another group I am in, we were talking about "learned helplessness", as some engineers become comfortable asking for help rather than trying to really dig into solving a problem.
 Someone mentioned that often, it's a coping mechanism for setting boundaries in an organization.
 However, for individual growth, it can be a hindrance.